iamkroot/trakt-scrobbler/README.md

 ## Features

 *   Full featured command line interface to control the service.
 Just run `trakts`.
-*   Automatic media metadata extraction using [guessit](https://github.com/guessit-io/guessit).
+*   Automatic media info extraction using [guessit](https://github.com/guessit-io/guessit).
-*   For cases when it misidentifies the files, you can specify a regex to manually extract the necessary details.
 *   Scrobbling is independent of the player(s) where the media is played.
 Support for new players can thus be easily added.
 *   Currently supports:
     *   [VLC](https://www.videolan.org/vlc/) (via web interface)